Incoming Lamoni Campus Graceland students for Fall 2023 –

 The course covers the basic aspects of a complete data analytics project.
 Students will use data sets obtained from community partners.
 Students will work in teams with each team producing a problem definition in conjunction with the client, conducting the proposed analysis directed at providing insight into the problem, and disseminating the results of the analysis in written and oral form.

-• The comprehensive application-based academics features robust coursework that incorporates practical/real-world experiential learning projects that allow you to follow your passion and collaborate with alumni and like-minded professionals.
+Marketing degree coursework is taught by professors who have international experience in business and marketing.
+Graceland’s comprehensive application-based academic program features robust coursework that incorporates practical/real-world experiential learning projects that allow you to follow your passion and collaborate with alumni and like-minded professionals, such as your experienced professors.

 …and many other exciting fields.